Koheron/koheron-python/README.md

 make start_server
 make test
 ```
 This test runs locally and starts a server in background.
 The tests are run in virtualenvs (for Python 2 and 3).
-It takes some time to build then as they require Numpy to be install.

-Testing `common`:
+Testing `common` driver:
 ```sh
 make NAME=oscillo HOST=192.168.1.100 test_common
 ```
-Test common functionalities on a remote host.